kwonathan/CO-STAR/README.md

 # CO-STAR
 Code and Data for the arXiv paper "CO-STAR: Conceptualisation of Stereotypes for Analysis and Reasoning" available at https://arxiv.org/abs/2112.00819

+## Installation
+Run the following command to install the necessary libraries:
+`pip install -r requirements.txt`

 ## Quick Start
 Pre-trained models can be downloaded from the following links: